The more new customers you get, the more money you will make as a virtual assistant.

 1: Decide Who Your Ideal Customer Should Be

 Understanding your target market is important because you know the kind of services that you need to deliver to them and the places where you can go to network and pitch in order to acquire them.

 Understanding your target market involves figuring out the markets and the businesses that you find interest in and which you can feel comfortable delivering services to.

 You need to list the attributes that you will be looking for in an ideal customer from your target market.
-Some of these attribute may include;
+Some of these attributes may include:

 - Is their business profitable?

-- Are the busy enough to need the help of a virtual assistant?
+- Are they busy enough to need the help of a virtual assistant?